 Then there are rumors on the opposite side of the money tree story: that claims adjusters make next to nothing, and that adjusting is a dead-end or low-level job.

 Both are misconceptions and far from the truth.

 So…how much money does an insurance claims adjuster really make?

-Like many careers, there is no one clear, concise, correct answer.
+Like many careers, there is no one, clear answer for claims adjuster salaries.
 But if we take a look at the data, we can find a few clues.
-The latest numbers available from the U.S. Department of Labor, as of May 2019, offers the clearest overall picture of wage/salary statistics for claims adjusters, examiners, and investigators.
+The latest numbers available from the U.S. Department of Labor, as of May 2021, offer the clearest overall picture of wage/salary statistics for claims adjusters, examiners, and investigators.

 But here’s where things get interesting…and a bit confusing.

-The top 10% of claims adjusters earned over $100,000 per year.
-And the lowest 10% of adjuster earned just over $40,000 per year.
+The top 10% of claims adjusters earned over $101,000 per year.
+And the lowest 10% of adjusters earned just over $41,000 per year.
 This seems like a pretty big discrepancy for a single job category.
 So why the difference?
 And who is on top…and who is on the bottom?

 In general, there are two types of adjusters: staff adjusters who are salaried employees of an insurance carrier, and independent claims adjusters who are independent contractors working for Adjusting Firms.
 This initial difference affects both pay structure and the type of claims handled – from worker’s compensation to multi-million dollar commercial properties.

 Staff adjusters are typically going to be earning less than independent adjusters and in some cases dramatically less. $40,000-$70,000 is a reasonable salary range for a career staff claim adjuster.
 Entry-level salaries for staff adjusters average about 40k.